Number of Eigenvalues of Non-self-adjoint Schr\"{o}dinger Operators with Dilation Analytic Complex Potentials: Abstract

 \section{Abstract}

-In this paper, we give Lieb-Thirring type inequalities for isolated eigenvalues of $d$-dimensional non-selfadjoint Schr\"{o}dinger operators with complex-valued dilation analytic potentials.
+In the present paper, we give Lieb-Thirring type inequalities for all isolated eigenvalues of $d$-dimensional non-self-adjoint Schr\"{o}dinger operators with complex-valued and dilation analytic potentials.
 In order to derive them, we prove that isolated eigenvalues and their multiplicities are invariant under complex dilation.